zackosowski/CSVault/Articles/Debugging.md

 Sometimes, finding the error in your code can be a confusing and frustrating process.
 When in doubt, ask yourself the "debugging golden question":

 *"What changed since it worked last?"*

+---
+#### Debugging Tool in VS Code

+The debugging tool in [[Visual Studio Code]] can be very powerful in revealing problems with your code.
+It allows you to "step through" the program line by line so you can see what each line is doing at a human speed, rather than computer speed.

+To use the built-in debugger, click the icon on the action bar that looks like a bug with a play button.
+Alternatively, you can use the shortcut `Ctrl + Shift + D`.

+1. Click `Run and Debug`
+2. On the dropdown that opens, click `Python Debugger`
+3. On the next dropdown, click python current file

+###### Breakpoints

+Breakpoints pause the code on a specific line, allowing you to "step through" each individual line after that.
+You can set breakpoints by clicking in the gutter next to the line number, or by pressing `F9` on the desired line.
+Once the program pauses, you have these options:

+- **Continue (F5)**: Resumes program execution until the next breakpoint is encountered or the program ends.
+- **Step Over (F10)**: Executes the current line of code and moves to the next line, without entering any called functions.
+- **Step Into (F11)**: Steps into the function call on the current line, allowing you to debug inside the called function.
+- **Step Out (Shift+F11)**: Completes execution of the current function and returns to the calling function, pausing at the next line of code after the call.